Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects

-In a traditional BCM, interacting agents interact and change their opinions if and only if their current opinions are sufficiently similar.
-Two agents influence each other if the difference between their opinions lies within a confidence bound.
-The two foundational BCMs are the Hegselmann--Krause (HK) model (which uses synchronous updates of agent opinions) \cite{rainer2002opinion} and the Deffuant--Weisbuch (DW) model (which uses asynchronous opinion updates) \cite{weisbuch2002meet}.
-In the HK model, interactions take place in groups, with each agent changing their opinion to the mean of the opinions of their neighboring agents whose opinions are within the confidence bound.
+In a traditional BCM, interacting agents change their opinions if and only if their current opinions are sufficiently similar.
+Specifically, two agents influence each other if the difference between their opinions lies within a confidence bound.
+The two foundational BCMs are the Hegselmann--Krause (HK) model (which has synchronous updates of agent opinions) \cite{rainer2002opinion} and the Deffuant--Weisbuch (DW) model (which has asynchronous opinion updates) \cite{weisbuch2002meet}.
+In the HK model, interactions take place in groups, with each agent changing its opinion to the mean of the opinions of its neighboring agents whose opinions are within the confidence bound.
 By contrast, in the DW model, interactions are pairwise (i.e., dyadic), with a single pair of agents interacting at each discrete time.
-If the difference between their opinions lies within the confidence bound, they compromise their opinion by some amount when they interact.
-Extensions of BCMs include models that incorporate leaders \cite{zhao2016bounded}, stubborn agents \cite{tian2018opinion}, heterogeneous confidence bounds \cite{sobkowicz2015extremism}, smooth interactions (e.g., through sigmoidal functions) \cite{baumann2020modeling,brooks2023}, BCMs with coevolving opinions and networks \cite{brede2019does,kan2023}, and polyadic agent interactions (i.e., with three or more agents interacting simultaneously) instead of only dyadic ones \cite{hickok2022bounded, schawe2022higher}.
+If the difference between {the opinions of two interacting individuals} lies within the confidence bound, they compromise their opinion by some amount.
+Extensions of BCMs include models that incorporate leaders \cite{zhao2016bounded}, stubborn agents \cite{tian2018opinion}, heterogeneous confidence bounds \cite{sobkowicz2015extremism}, smooth interactions (e.g., through sigmoidal functions) \cite{brooks2023}, coevolving opinions and networks \cite{brede2019does,kan2023}, and polyadic agent interactions (i.e., with three or more agents interacting simultaneously)~\cite{hickok2022bounded, schawe2022higher}.